 The mistakes I’ve made over my career have allowed me to grow as a designer.
 Looking back, I’ve messed up a lot but I still have a lot of my career left.
 Hopefully the rest of my career will be spent more on learning and exploration rather than mistakes.
 Although, I’m pretty sure I need those mistakes to learn.

 Hopefully this post serves as sort of a design therapy for you; knowing that you’re not alone in the mistakes you’ve made.
-If you’d like to share, put some of your biggest design mistakes in the comments below.
+Have you been making design mistakes like mine or all different ones.
+Let me know in the comments below 🙂